digitalbricklayer/techteapotcom/content/posts/wordpress-5-minute-install.md

 Just shows how you can't rest on your laurels in this industry...what was once industry leading is now behind the curve.
 A five minute install is wonderful til somebody else comes up with a one minute install.

-Oh, BTW...Wordpress 2.7 is out (you are using it) and it is great! ;)
+Oh, BTW...Wordpress 2.7 is out (you are using it) and it is great! :wink: